matthewfcarlson/matthewfcarlson.github.io/content/projects/_magic-mechanical-kb/index.md

 ## The Build

-Like many programmers/engineers/gamers, I've found that I just enjoy mechanical keyboards.
+Like many programmers/engineers/gamers, I've found that I prefer mechanical keyboards.

 Maybe it's just the noise.